Receive a Free

 Transvaginal Mesh Lawsuits

-The Firm is currently representing women in transvaginal surgical mesh lawsuits.
-Transvaginal mesh has been used in surgery to treat women suffering from pelvic organ prolapse (POP) and Stress Urinary Incontinence.
-However, transvaginal placement of surgical mesh, previously believed to rarely cause complications, in fact does result in serious complications which might require multiple follow-up surgeries to resolve the complications, according to a recent FDA warning.
+Simmons Hanly Conroy is currently representing women in transvaginal surgical mesh lawsuits.
+Transvaginal mesh has been used in surgery to treat women suffering from pelvic organ prolapse (POP) and stress urinary incontinence.
+However, transvaginal placement of surgical mesh, previously believed to rarely cause complications, in fact does result in serious complications, which might require multiple follow-up surgeries to resolve the complications, according to a recent FDA warning.